the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 * **General**
   * Higher-order functions

-Again it makes sense to take a break.
-Internalize the learnings and apply them on your own.
-You can experiment with the source code you have written so far.
-You can find the source code in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.2).
+Again, it makes sense to take a break, internalize the lessons, and apply them on your own.
+Wxperiment with the source code you have written so far.
+The source code for this project is found in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.2).